 James Cook University

-- JCU’s tropical location sets it apart from any other university in the world.
-The campuses in Cairns and Townsville are close to the Great Barrier Reef and the rainforests of the Wet Tropics.
+- JCU’s tropical campuses are located near the Great Barrier Reef and the rainforests of the Wet Tropics.

-- Australia’s pre-eminent tropical research university, JCU is ranked first in the world for citations in the field of coral reef ecology by Essential Science Indicators.
+- JCU is ranked first in the world for citations in the field of coral reef ecology by Essential Science Indicators.

-JCU works closely with employers and industry to ensure that its degrees are accredited by leading professional organisations, and offers a comprehensive range of exciting and career-relevant courses at all levels in study areas including:
+JCU works closely with employers and industry to ensure that its degrees are accredited by leading professional organisations.

 - Medicine and health